henrikmathiesen/sql-with-mysql/README.md

 I installed the server, workbench and shell as a custom installation.
 There were alot of other things, like connectors, but those can be installed later if needed. https://dev.mysql.com/downloads/

 The syntax to connect with the shell I downloaded (https://dev.mysql.com/downloads/shell/) was a little bit different than whats described in the getting started.
-There is also a GUI application, the so called Workbench.
+There is also a GUI application, the so called Workbench, a RDMS (Relational Database Management System).

 ## Overview